ShiqiYu/libfacedetection/mobile/README.md

 ##Android

-Just transport this lib to Andtoid and run successful with some optimization.
+Just transport this latetest libfacedetection to Android and run successfully and simplified use for opencv in only 3 steps.

-I also build an apk in the `Android/release` folder so you can just install on your android device to test it.
+I also update apk in `Android/Facedetection/release` folder so you can just install on your android device to test it.

 Modified cmakelist.txt for android and configures for opencv.
 So all you need to do is to add opencv for android to it and RUN IT.

 Here is the steps for developers:

 1.clone this porject and make sure cmake,ndk and lldb(if u need debug c++ code) is downloaded.
-2.download opencv sdk for android from [OpenCV-release](https://opencv.org/releases.html).
+2.download opencv sdk for android from [OpenCV-release](https://opencv.org/releases.html) and unzip `OpenCV-android-sdk` to the root dir of this project.
-3.import `OpenCV-android-sdk/sdk/java` to this porject as a module so android can use it.
-4.copy opencv c++ header `OpenCV-android-sdk/sdk/natvie/jni/include/opencv2` to this project `libfacedetection/mobile/Android/app/src/main/cpp/` so `jni` can use it.
-5.copy opencv libs `OpenCV-android-sdk/sdk/natvie/libs/` and staticlibs `OpenCV-android-sdk/sdk/natvie/staticlibs/` to this project direct `libfacedetection/mobile/Android/app/src/main/jniLibs/` for compile.
-6.run it!
+3.run it!

 ![](https://raw.githubusercontent.com/dpmaycry/libfacedetection/master/mobile/Screenshot1.jpg)